robinsonianr/fitness-tracker/README.md

 ## Contributing

-We welcome contributions from the community.
-To contribute to this project, please follow these guidelines:
+We welcome contributions from the community to contribute to this project, please follow these guidelines:

 1. Fork or clone the repository to your local machine.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test them thoroughly.
 4. Submit a pull request and fill out the PR template with details of changes.